FlorinAndrei/datascience_capstone_project/README.md

 This, in a nutshell, is image segmentation applied to ultrasound imaging.

-Model performance was on part with state-of-the-art segmentation models for ultrasound imaging.
+Model performance was on par with state-of-the-art segmentation models for ultrasound imaging.

 # Tech Details